 Though plane crashes typically get more news coverage, helicopter accidents are occurring at an alarming rate.
 In fact, in less than two months, several crashes took the lives of too many people and left even more with serious injuries.
+Families of the victims may file helicopter accident lawsuits.
 If you have ever wondered about the safety of helicopter travel, consider some recent events.

 Recent Helicopter Crashes